mathisonian/awesome-visualization-research/README.md

 ## Graphs

 - [Force-Directed Edge Bundling for Graph Visualization](https://www.win.tue.nl/vis1/home/dholten/papers/forcebundles_eurovis.pdf) - an algorithm for "bundling" edges on node-link diagrams, helps reduce visual clutter
+- [Stacked Graphs – Geometry & Aesthetics](http://leebyron.com/streamgraph/stackedgraphs_byron_wattenberg.pdf) - In this paper Lee Byron & Martin Wattenberg introduce the streamgraph, a new type of stacked chart which was popularized by The New York Times.

 ## Human Computer Interaction